 There has been some confusion regarding titles for adults involved in the Life-to-Eagle process.
 For clarity, these are the correct terms, which should be used going forward.
-While it will initially be a bit confusing for those who have been involved in the process for awhile to remember that “Advisors” are now at the Unit level, not District, the end result will be that we are using the standard terms in the standard way.
+While it may initially be a bit confusing for those who have been involved in the process for a while, the end result will be that we are using the standard terms in the standard way.

 - The District Eagle Representative is the “District Eagle Representative” or DER.
-No Scouter may be DER for any youth in any unit they are registered with.
+No Scouter may be DER for youth in any unit they are registered with.
 This is the person the Eagle Scout Project Workbook refers to as the District Project Approval Rep, which is why every Eagle Scout Candidate MUST have a DER.
 (NCAC uses the term DER to reflect that they do more than approve the project.)

 - Many units have Eagle Advisors.
-This is a person within a unit assigned to help a Scout with their entire Life-to-Eagle journey is their Eagle Advisor.
-They are not required to be registered with that unit but must be a registered Scouter with current YPT and they may be the unit Advancement Chair/Coordinator.
+This is a person within a unit assigned to help a Scout with their entire Life-to-Eagle journey.
+They are not required to be registered with that unit but must be a registered Scouter with current YPT and may be the unit Advancement Chair/Coordinator.

 - Eagle Coaches are district assigned and very rarely used.
-They are registered BSA adults with current YPT and a subject-matter expert helping a youth with a specific aspect of their project, but not with the entire Life-to-Eagle journey.
-For example, a carpenter might be an Eagle Coach for a youth building an ADA-compliant ramp into a building.
-Both the DER and Eagle Advisor are involved in the Life-to-Eagle Journey even after the youth finishes their Eagle Project.
+They are registered BSA adults with current YPT and subject-matter experts (specialists).
+Eagle Coaches help youth with a specific aspect of their project, but not with the entire Life-to-Eagle journey.
+For example, an archivist might be an Eagle Coach for a Scout working on archiving documents.

 FUNDRAISING APPLICATIONS ARE ONLY NEEDED IF OVER $500 MUST BE RAISED from sources NOT including friends, family, the unit, and the beneficiary.
-They should be submitted to our DE, Jessica Curtis for council approval instead of being sent to Council.
-They do not need to be submitted before the initial project proposal (and the project proposal should not be held up waiting for fundraising to be approved) but do, obviously, need to be submitted and approved before the fundraising happens.
+They should be submitted to our DE, Chris Huston, for council approval instead of being sent to Council.
+They do not need to be submitted before the initial project proposal (and the project proposal should not be held up waiting for fundraising to be approved) but do, obviously, need to be submitted and approved before fundraising begins.

-Life-to-Eagle training that is offered four times a year on the first Wednesday of March, June, September & December.
+Life-to-Eagle training is offered four times a year, alternating between the Eastern and Western Ends of the county.
 Check the district online calendar for the location and time of each session.
 Additional training dates may be offered at Camporees in or near PW County.
 In addition to offering you a chance to ask questions, those sessions will help explain some of the nuances of the Eagle Scout application and project approval process.
 Don’t miss it!

 Current links to the Eagle Scout Application (512-728) and Service Project Worksheets (512-927), plus other advancement related resources can be found at: